Celebrating women authors inspiring success and challenging world views

 Gates's book is inspired by her long-term mission to help those in need across the world, and a key lesson she's learnt: that women's empowerment is a much-needed progression for the progression of general society.

-The Moment of Life book shares the personal stories of remarkable women she's met during her humanitarian work, interwoven with facts and data about important inequality issues, from child marriage to contraceptives to the treatment of women in the workplace.
+The Moment of Lift book shares the personal stories of remarkable women she's met during her humanitarian work, interwoven with facts and data about important inequality issues, from child marriage to contraceptives to the treatment of women in the workplace.
 As well as the stories of others, Gates gives an insight in her own life and journey towards equality - how she found her voice and her passion for activism, inspiring others to do the same.

 Through her own lifted platform, Gates amplifies the voices of these women and brings them into the global conversation around equality.